koma75/crowdutil/README.md

     * last name of the user
 * -d, --dispname
     * display name of the user
+    * (will become optional in future, defaulting to first last)
 * -e, --email
     * email address of the user
 * -u, --uid
     * username/uid of the user
 * -p, --pass
     * password of the user
+    * (will become optional in future, defaulting to a random string)
+        * useful for delegated directories (i.e. LDAP authentication)

 ### create-group